Top 13 Must-Haves for an Amazing B2B eCommerce Website

 Millennial buyers use internet searches and vendor websites as their top two methods of researching products and services.
 And this key demographic is increasingly represented in the ranks of corporate buyers.

-Once they arrive at your beautifully SEO optimized site, make sure they can quickly find the information they need.
+Once they arrive at your beautifully SEO optimized site (take a look at these createwpsite bluehost tutorials for some help in creating your website today!) make sure they can quickly find the information they need.
 This is especially necessary if you have a large catalog of products or if your products are highly customizable.

 Allow for search by product description, internal SKU, external UPC, or even product category or use.
 An intuitive auto-fill function guides buyers to the right products and improves the customer experience.